Skip to main content

 There is a lot to think about and prepare if you are applying to university.

 You will be spending 3 or more years studying and living at the university you choose.
 Funding your studies will also be a big financial commitment.
 So, it's important to do your research and start preparing for your application early.
-The spring term of Year 12 or the year before you will start your course is a good time to start.

 All applications for higher education courses are made centrally through UCAS.